 Conclusion

 Liking someone doesn’t have to be weird.
-That’s something else that used to be very real to me like, oh, I, if you want someone, that’s weird.
+That’s something else that used to be very real to me, like, if you want someone, that’s weird.
 It’s like, hey, you feel like going out?

 There are a lot of people out there.
 I’m kicking some people’s butts here, and I might seem harsh.
 But it’s because I’m reacting against my younger self who thought this stuff was genuine, who was so scared of rejection and so scared to expose that I liked someone and finish it; there’s no point.
 Don’t do it.
 There are a couple of more points here.